 If it takes longer than 15 minutes, is it because I’m worrying or ruminating on negative things?

 If I’m waking up too early, when I wake up do my thoughts immediately turn to worries for the day or the future?

 Am I being kept awake because of evening anxiety attacks or am I waking up in the morning feeling tense with worry or sadness?

 If the answer to some of these questions is “yes,” then your sleep disturbance could be related to an undiagnosed mood or anxiety condition.
 This is essential to recognize and address in order to find the most appropriate treatment.

 The first treatment for insomnia is ensuring good sleep hygiene.
 Good sleep hygiene refers to all the specific interventions one uses to ensure a good sleep.
-These include: